Specialised Learning Program for Students with

 Following your application for enrolment:

-- Please read and return the Expression of Interest for the Specialist Learning Program for Students with Autism Spectrum Disorder.
+- Please read and return the Expression of Interest for the Specialised Learning Program for Students with Autism Spectrum Disorder.

 - Please read and return Permission to Release and/or Exchange Information form to Eaton Community College.
 Your application will not progress without this as it is required to be able to visit your child’s primary school for observation/s.